AntonioDehesa/CertPrep/Security+.md

 ## Securing hardware

+Limit physical access: Alarms, sensors, locks.
+Potential attacks: Card / RFID cloning or skimming.
+Use vendor / technology diversity: firewalls, repeaters, etc.
+Limit USB storage device use.
+Encrypt storage devices.

+Apply firmware patches
+Use USB data blocker:
+* mitigate infection via USB port: Prevents data transfer from other devices.
+USB ninja cables are cables that have infecting capabilities themselves in their firmware.
+* Allows recharging but not data transfer

+### Trusted Platform Module

+Used as basis for hardware root of trust.
+Boot integrity:
+* UEFI secure boot
+* Measured boot
+* Boot attestation

+Disk volume encryption
+* Microsoft BitLocker

+### Failed machine boot

+Causes:
+* File corruption
+* Malware
+* failing disks
+* misconfiguration

+Remediation:
+* Boot from alternative media
+- Live boot media
+- be sure to require password
+- Revert to known state or last known-good configuration

+### Hardware redundancy

+RAID
+NIC teaming
+UPS
+Power distribution unit (PDU)
+Dual power supplies

+### Cloud redundancy

+network connection to the cloud load balancing cross-region storage replication

 ## Securing endpoints

+### Antivirus / Anti-malware

+Endpoint detection and response (EDR)
+* Alarms for detected anomalies or malware infections
+* Shows up in central SIEM console

+Host-based firewalls

+### Host intrusion detection system (HIDS)

+Looks for suspicious activity
+Analyzes host activity/logs
+Detects and alerts on anomalies
+* write to log
+* send notifications: email, sms, siem console

+### Next generation firewall (NGFW)

+Packet filtering firewall: Up to OSI layer 4
+Deep packet inspection firewall: Up to OSI layer 7 Intrusion detection
+Intrusion prevention

+### Allow lists

+Also called whitelist
+Lists only allowed
+Can be circumvented with DLL Injection attacks
+Can prevent users from:
+* installing and running malware
+* making windows registry changes

 ## Securing data with encryption

+### Types of encryption
+* full disk
+* partitions
+* files
+* volumes
+* databases
+* records

+Full disk encryption (FDE): ensures all data on a drive is encrypted.
+Partition encryption: encrypts individual partitions (sections) of a drive.
+Can have some encrypted and some unencrypted File encryption: Encrypts individual files. protects specific sensitive files Volume encryptions: Encrypts an entire volume (logical data unit) of a drive .
+Can be done on a drive, external drive, or virtual drive.
+Database encryption: encrypts an entire database. protects the whole collection of data in the database. record encryption: encrypts individual entries in a database. records are a single set of data in a database, like a row in the table.

 # Securing the basic LAN

+## Data protection

+## Cryptographic methods

+## Symmetric Cryptosystems

+## Symmetric Block Modes

+## Asymmetric Cryptosystems

+## Understanding Digital certificates

+### Trust models

+### Public key infrastructure

+### Certificate Types

 # Securing Wireless LANs